Camila-Ribeiro/phorest-techtest-camilaRibeiro/README.md

 - should exist
 - should trigger click on Search button
+- should display message error when input is empty or null
 - should return false when user have inserted an invalid email
 - should return true when user have inserted an valid email
 - should validate phone number input as valid